-The overwhelming majority of people with diabetes suffer from Type 2 and are usually diagnosed as adults.
-This is perhaps due to the fact that one of the most widely-accepted contributors is down to lifestyle and health issues, such as obesity.
+According to Diabetes UK, the overwhelming majority of people with diabetes suffer from Type 2, perhaps because one of the most widely-accepted contributors is lifestyle and health issues, such as obesity.

-With relatively minor symptoms in most cases, it is often only discovered, and subsequently diagnosed, as a result of routine tests for an unrelated medical condition that picks up on the increased levels of the hormone insulin or increased blood sugar levels.
+With relatively minor symptoms in most cases, it is often only discovered, and subsequently diagnosed, as a result of routine tests for an unrelated medical condition that picks up on increased levels of the hormone insulin or increased blood sugar levels.

 Whilst the diagnosis of a chronic illness can be a devastating experience, the good news is that diabetes can be managed to reduce the risk of associated complications.

-For Type 2 diabetics, this can include weight control through a change in diet and doing physical activity.
-You may also be offered medication to regulate insulin within the body and regular reviews with medical practitioners to help with this and to monitor your glycated haemoglobin readings (HbA1c) which provides a picture of your average blood sugar levels..
+For Type 2 diabetics, Diabetes UK recommends weight control through a change in diet and doing physical activity.
+Your doctor may also offer medication to regulate sugar and insulin within the body along with regular reviews with medical practitioners to monitor your glycated haemoglobin readings (HbA1c), which provides a picture of your average blood sugar levels.

-It is important to declare that you have been diagnosed with diabetes to ensure that you are offered the appropriate cover and to avoid invalidating your policy.
-To do this, it may be useful to have some further personal medical information to hand to determine the premiums you might pay.
+It is important to declare that you have been diagnosed with diabetes to ensure that you are offered the appropriate cover and premium.
+To do this, it may be useful to have some further personal medical information.

-The additional details you may be asked include:
+The additional details you may be asked for include:

 If diabetes is well managed, there can be less risk of developing other associated medical conditions, such as strokes, heart disease, blindness, and kidney disease.